 The head is important, and indicated the presence or absence of the robustness of constitution, and the ability to grow and mature rapidly.
 The head should be thoroughly masculine with a well developed muzzle, and the nostrils should be wide and black.
 The eye shoud be clear, bold and dark, the crown smooth and clear of wool, the ears should be of a good length carried at an alert angle and covered with hair.
 Teeth should be regular and meet the pad, neither undershot or overshot.

-The neck, tapering nicely form the head, should be strongly set at the shoulders, and the back should be long, level and well fleshed.
+The neck, tapering nicely from the head, should be strongly set at the shoulders, and the back should be long, level and well fleshed.
 The gigot should be well filled.

-The legs must be squarely set under the body,strong with clean flat bones, covered with white hair and free from wool.
-The feet shoudl be sound and dark in colour.
+The legs must be squarely set under the body, strong with clean flat bones, covered with white hair and free from wool.
+The feet should be sound and dark in colour.

-The whole body should be evenly covered with white woold of even quailtiy densely planted.
+The whole body should be evenly covered with white wool of even quailty densely planted.
 Hair on the legs and head should be clean and white, while distinct black spots are acceptable, brown hair is undesirable.